-Preheat oven to 400 degrees F.
+- Preheat oven to 400 degrees F.

-On a flat surface, unfold one puff pastry sheet.
+- On a flat surface, unfold one puff pastry sheet.
 Using a pizza cutter, create 16 strips by cutting once across the dough and then six cuts up the length.

-Starting at the bottom, begin wrapping one end of the dough around the cream horn mold.
+- Starting at the bottom, begin wrapping one end of the dough around a cream horn mold.
 After wrapping the dough around once, pinch the seam to secure it, then finish wrapping down the length of the mold.
 When at the end of the dough, lightly press along all the wrapped edges so that they're sealed.

-Repeat the last two steps until all cream horn molds are wrapped.
+- Repeat the last two steps until all cream horn molds are wrapped.

-Bake puff pastries in the oven for 10-12 minutes or until golden brown.
+- Bake puff pastries in the oven for 10-12 minutes or until golden brown.
 Bake in batches of 16 or less at a time.

-Remove baked pastries from oven.
+- Remove baked pastries from oven.
 Allow to cool for 5 minutes on the baking sheet, then remove molds and transfer pastries to a wire rack to cool completely.